immerselearning/server-build-notifier/README.md

 It would be cool if I could generate (or configure) the Chrome extension manifest on build to avoid data duplication between it and the Gruntfile.

 I also got confused and added jquery.js to the common folder, oh well, I'll fix that later.

+##### 02/10/2015 - Christopher-Steel:
+The Gruntfile is now capable of copying manifests from the Chrome and Firefox folders.
+For the common folder I decided to not spend too much time trying to get a cleaner solution and I just build to the build/Chrome folder first and copy the output files over to the build/Firefox folder afterwards.

+Also, I've put in automatic zipping of the Firefox WebExtension.
+I'm not sure what's needed for Chrome extensions yet so I'll deal with that a bit later.
+I removed the wandering jquery.js file though, and added the vendors folder to the build sources.

+I'd like to make my life easier with the actual display so I'll use [toastr](https://codeseven.github.io/toastr/) instead of my planned manual implementation.

+Looks like this is v0.1.0 finished then!

 ===